freeCodeCamp/guide/pages/docs/certificates-guide/uncomment-html/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Uncomment HTML"
+title: "Uncomment HTML"
+parent: "certificates-guide"
 ---

 Comments allow code to be ignored.
 In the HTML language, comments are done by wrapping the code you wish to ignore with `<!-- and -->`